Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: EXPERIMENTS

-\section{Experiments}
+The danger of the oracle queries not returning the majority label comes when the node is split too early.
+In practice, the algorithm chooses to label a new data point over splitting a data set when the confidence for a particular label is low, such as if there are 2 or more competing labels.
+We may also choose to end our algorithm after a set minimum number of data points has been sampled from each node.

+\section{EXPERIMENTS}

-We compare \algo to a baseline of the HSAL algorithm proposed by \citet{dasgupta2008hierarchical}.
-HSAL uses unsupervised splitting of data and a tree that does not adapt to new label queries from the oracle.
-We show the quality and the quantity of the labels obtained by our algorithm, and empirically show that our bound $\F$ is rarely violated.
-We apply HSAL and \algo to the 20 Newsgroups, MNIST \citep{deng2012mnist}, and Fashion-MNIST \citep{xiao2017fashion} datasets.
+We compare \algo to the two prominent active labeling methods: HSAL \citep{dasgupta2008hierarchical} and PLAL \citep{urner2013plal}.
+Both HSAL and PLAL use unsupervised splitting of data and a tree that does not adapt to new label queries from the oracle.
+We show that while HSAL and PLAL achieve a higher accuracy with their initial splits, \algo is able to achieve a higher accuracy overall.
+We also recall that the true accuracy of labeled data points is not available to the practitioner at the time the labels are obtained.
+The practitioner must rely solely on the bound of the accuracy to provide guarantees about the label quality.
+We empirically show that this bound $\Bound$ is rarely violated.
+We apply HSAL, PLAL, and \algo to MNIST \citep{deng2012mnist}, Fashion-MNIST \citep{xiao2017fashion}, and a synthetic dataset of isotropic Gaussian clusters.
 We start each method with the training sets of completely unlabeled examples, and we simulate oracle calls by revealing the true label of the requested examples.
+For each method, we have a budget of the full dataset size.
+That is, we continue to reveal labels until the entire dataset has been labeled by the oracle.
+In this way, we can see how early correct labels are found by each of the algorithms.
+Each algorithm is similar in that they each provide a lower bound on the number of correct labeled points.
+The true number of correct labels found is also provided in the plots.
+This is found by counting the correct labels if we were to assign the majority label to each node of the tree.